MirisWisdom/AmaiSosu/README.md

 ## Features

-- installation of the OpenSauce libraries, in-game UI and user configurations;
+- installation of the OpenSauce libraries and in-game settings user interface;
 - installation of OpenSauce development tools (`OS_Guerilla`, `OS_Sapien`,
   `OS_Tool`, etc.);
 - installation of the OpenSauce IDE to the HCE directory, for